Oracle third-party support is:

 Spinnaker Support | Oracle Database, E-Business Suite, PeopleSoft, JD Edwards, Oracle Fusion Middleware, Agile PLM, and others. | Highly regarded for its focus on compliance and risk mitigation.
 Spinnaker works closely with clients to ensure Oracle license terms are upheld, helping clients avoid audit issues.
 Provides similar services to Rimini (full support and custom fixes) but markets itself as a compliance-conscious alternative.
 Often a top choice for risk-averse organizations. |

-Both Rimini Street and Spinnaker Support have a global presence and a long-standing track record.
-Rimini Street, founded in 2005, was a pioneer in the third-party support industry and has been involved in major legal rulings that clarify this market.
+Rimini Street, founded in 2005, pioneered the third-party support industry and has been involved in several major legal rulings that have clarified this market.

-Security Patching in a Third-Party Support Environment:
+Security Patching in a Third-Party Support Environment

 Security is a critical consideration when leaving Oracle support.
 Oracle regularly releases Critical Patch Updates (CPUs) with security fixes.
-When using third-party support, you won’t receive these official patches directly.
-So, how do third-party providers handle security?

-When a threat emerges, the third-party support team will inform you through security advisories and recommend mitigation steps.
-These steps may include configuration changes, applying existing patches that you haven’t yet applied, or implementing network-level protections, such as firewall rules, to block the exploit.
+These steps may include configuration changes, applying existing patches you haven’t yet applied, or implementing network-level protections, such as firewall rules, to block the exploit.

-In many cases, third-party vendors also develop custom patches or scripts to address specific security issues.
 For instance, if a SQL injection flaw is found in an Oracle EBS module, the third-party provider can create a script or binary patch that closes that vulnerability in your environment.

 Third-party support can thus keep you secure, but it requires a collaborative and vigilant approach:

-- Regular Security Reviews: Conduct periodic security audits of your Oracle systems, either internally or with the vendor’s help.
+- Regular Security Reviews: Conduct periodic security audits of your Oracle systems, either internally or with the vendor’s assistance.
 Just because you left Oracle support doesn’t mean you should fall behind on security monitoring.

-In summary, while you won’t get Oracle’s official security patches, a combination of the third-party provider’s expertise and your security best practices can still maintain a strong security posture.
-Many organizations in the government and financial sectors have successfully operated on third-party support for years by taking these measures.
+In summary, while you won’t get Oracle’s official security patches, combining the third-party provider’s expertise and your best practices can maintain a strong security posture.

 Read CIO Brief: Oracle Third-Party Support.